Transitional properties - freehold or freehold equivalent interests held prior to 1 July 2008

 Together with legacy leases, these properties are referred to as transitional properties.

-The Value-Added Tax (VAT) treatment of a long lease that was treated as a supply of goods under the VAT on property rules applying prior to 1 July 2008, are dealt with in Transitional properties – legacy leases.
+The Value-Added Tax (VAT) treatment of a long lease that was treated as a supply of goods under the VAT on property rules applying prior to 1 July 2008, is dealt with in Transitional properties – legacy leases.

 The supply of a transitional property after 1 July 2008 is taxable when: